Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Aside from the pass, you should also know about time zones before the trip!

 You will be going back and forth between Pacific Standard Time (PST) and Mountain Standard Time (MST) during this trip.
-Throughout the itinerary, I will note what time zone you start and end in for each leg.
+Throughout the itinerary, I will note what time zone you start and end in for each leg, as it will affect your arrival times.

 Day 1: Arrive in Las Vegas & Drive to the Grand Canyon